ciioprof0/stixd/README.md

 ### LING 508: STIX-D Corpus Builder

 #### Overview
 This module focuses on developing an application to extract descriptions from STIX objects, parsing the description texts into documents, sentences, and words to form a comprehensive corpus.
-The project aligns with the Controlled Natural Language (CNL) development for Structured Threat Information eXpression (STIX) within the Cyber Threat Intelligence (CTI) domain.

 #### Functional Components
 Below are the functional components implement so far for the STIX-D Corpus Builder: